-For larger banners, say 30" wide by 60" and bigger, especially when mounting two banners per pole, we recommend tool-applied 34" wide Band-It® brand banding (or equal) that is "double-wrapped" for the strongest, most fail-safe installations.
-See the BannerFlex Installation Instructions included in this Guidebook for a pictorial explanation of Band-It and "double-wrapping".
+For larger banners, say 30" wide by 60" and bigger, especially when mounting two banners per pole, we recommend tool-applied 34" wide banding that is "double-wrapped" for the strongest, most fail-safe installations.
+See the BannerFlex Installation Instructions included in this Guidebook for a pictorial explanation of tool-applied stainless steel banding and "double-wrapping".

-On what diameters of light poles will tool-applied Band-It Banding or Screw Gear Banding Work?
+On what diameters of light poles will tool-applied stainless steel banding or Screw Gear Banding Work?

-For the 3/4" wide Band -It Band, the smallest diameter for single or double wrapped band is about 5".
+For the 3/4" wide tool-applied stainless steel banding, the smallest diameter for single or double wrapped band is about 5".
 If using our custom 5/8" wide by 40" long Screw Gear Band, the diameter range is 4" to 11".